 The second measure was based on the Wilcoxon rank-sum test.
 We identified differentially abundant features between two groups on a per species basis using Wilcoxon rank-sum test and with p-values being adjusted using the conservative Bonferroni correction.
 For the last criteria, we discarded features with an absolute value of log2 of features’ Fold Change less than 0.5.
 In addition, we ignored the unclassified strain of bacteria.
 The scripts were available on Github (https://github.com/ifanlyn95/multi-CRC-fungi).

-The random forest based machine learning approach

-Our machine learning analyses exploited the taxonomic species-level median normalized relative abundance by Kraken2 and its plugin Bracken.
-To obtain the test error estimates with lower bias, the LOSO (leave one set out) was used to perform the nested cross-validation.
-The feature selection and model training were performed with the R package “random Forest”.
-To choose the best model, and we utilized the max average AUC and best AUC in multi-features and single feature as the selected criteria, respectively.
-Only species appearing in the top three ranking features in at least one cohort were included in multi-features model characters selection.
-The code generating the analyses and the figures is available at https://github.com/ifanlyn95/multi-CRC-fungi.

 Microbial association and network analysis